Efficient Prior Sensitivity and Tipping-point Analysis for Medical Research: Revisiting Sampling Importance Resampling: Applications

 Figure \ref{tipping1} shows the posterior mean and 95\% credible interval of the hazard ratio as a function of the hyperparameter $s$ for both the MCMC re-fit and SIR approaches.
-Overall, no substantial differences are observed between the two approaches.
-The smallest value of $s$ at which the credible interval excludes 1.0 is 0.25 for MCMC re-fit and 0.26 for SIR, indicating near equivalence.
-Computation times were 172.0 minutes for MCMC re-fit and 1.2 minutes for the SIR approach, demonstrating a substantial reduction in computational burden.
-Figure \ref{ess1} shows the ESS of the importance weights as a function of the hyperparameter $s$ for the SIR approach.
-The ESS is 80,000 at the base prior ($s=1.0$) and decreases as $s$ decreases.
-This decline is expected, given the decreasing overlap between the base and alternative priors.
-At the lowest value of $s=0.1$, the ESS is 20,000.
+Overall, no substantial differences were observed between the two approaches.
+We evaluated 91 candidate values of the half-normal scale parameter, $s=0.10,0.11,\ldots,1.00$.
+The grid-based tipping point was defined as the first evaluated value encountered when moving downward from the base-prior value $s=1.00$ for which the upper limit of the 95\% posterior credible interval for the hazard ratio was below 1.0.
+The resulting tipping points were 0.25 for the MCMC re-fit approach and 0.26 for the SIR approach.
+Computation times were 201.9 minutes for the complete set of 91 MCMC re-fits and 1.0 minute for the SIR approach, including the single base-prior MCMC fit and the subsequent reweighting and resampling over all candidate values.
+Figure \ref{ess1} shows the ESS calculated from the normalized importance weights before resampling as a function of the hyperparameter $s$.
+The ESS was 80,000 under the base prior ($s=1.0$) and decreased as $s$ decreased.
+This decline was expected because the overlap between the base and alternative priors decreased as $s$ moved away from the base-prior value.
+At the lowest value of $s=0.1$, the ESS was 20,000.